 - Transfer credits from another accredited school or a GED

-- Access 24/7 to Penn Foster’s Community, plus immediate membership in the High School academic group
+- Join Penn Foster's Community, plus immediate membership in the High School academic group, accessible 24/7

-- Your personalized student homepage, learning portal and free access to Career Cruising
+- Personalize your student homepage, learning portal and gain free access to Career Cruising

 Is Penn Foster High School accredited?
 Will colleges accept my diploma?

-It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at hundreds of universities nationwide.
+It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at many universities nationwide.
+Remember, colleges have a variety of entry requirements, and not all colleges recognize all high school diplomas.

-Penn Foster High School is accredited for grades nine through adult by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools.
-The school is also accredited by the Accrediting Commission of the Distance Education and Training Council and licensed by the Pennsylvania State Board of Private Licensed Schools.
-There is more information on Penn Foster High School's accreditation page.
+Penn Foster High School is regionally accredited by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools and nationally accredited by AdvancED Accreditation Commission and the Distance Education Accrediting Commission (DEAC).
+For more information, visit the Penn Foster High School accreditation page.

-Will Penn Foster accept my transferred credits from a different high school?
+Will Penn Foster High School accept my transferred credits from a different high school?

 Yes.
 Penn Foster also accepts transfer credits from a GED.
 To receive transfer credits, an official transcript from an accredited institution recognized by Penn Foster must be submitted for evaluation.
 Transfer credits will be awarded for comparable high school subjects where a full credit has been earned.
 Since high school programs vary, only an evaluation by Penn Foster will determine the actual number of transfer credits to be awarded.
 The maximum number of transfer credits allowed is 16.